fluree/docs.flur.ee/src/content/0.9.1/docs/start/intro.md

 #### Setting the DB Configuration Options

 The following are the properties that you can set in the flureeDB.properties file.
-Java property flages (i.e. -Dfdb-mode=dev) take precedent over properties in the flureeDB.properties file.
-Additionally. environment variables take precedent over both Java property flags and properties specified in flureeDB.properties.
+Java property flages (i.e. -Dfdb-mode=dev) take precedence over properties in the flureeDB.properties file.
+Additionally. environment variables take precedence over both Java property flags and properties specified in flureeDB.properties.

 Property | Options | Description